Hair/Cosmetology (1500 hours)

 Use this form to request information to get started on your cosmetology career journey.

-International Institute of Cosmetology has a schedule that will fit YOUR lifestyle, including attending school with time to work and enjoying time off with family and friends.
+International Institute of Cosmetology has a schedule that will fit YOUR lifestyle.
+Allowing you the flexibility to enjoy a work/life balance.

 Do you offer evening/part time schedule?